securitybunker/databunker/README.md

 ![picture](images/create-user-session-flow.png)

-## Shareable user identity for 3rd parties
+## Shareable user/app/session identity for 3rd parties

 When sharing data with 3rd party services like web analytics, logging, intelligence, etc... sometimes we need to share user id, for example, customer original IP address or email address.
 All these pieces of information